leangjia/blender_docs/trunk/blender_docs/manual/render/cameras.rst

    and parallel lines (such as the rails on a railroad) will appear to converge as they get farther away.

    Focal Length/Field of View
-      The :term:`focal length` controls the amount of zoom, i.e. the amount of the scene which is visible all at once.
+      The :term:`Focal Length` controls the amount of zoom, i.e. the amount of the scene which is visible all at once.
       Longer focal lengths result in a smaller :abbr:`FOV (Field of View)` (more zoom), while short focal lengths allow you to see more of the scene at once